6dec3fb8/pycarproject/Readme.md

 - [ ] Use sched to control exact ticks.(eg. 30tick/sec)

 Planned:
-- [ ] Rebuild the camera using erlthread
+- [x] Rebuild the camera using erlthread.
+      -> replaced by make it alike, instead of totally rebuild.